logdna/mezmo-workshops/content/en/transaction-to-s3/docs/intro.md

 To accomplish this we will

 * Create a new Pipleline
-* Configure an endpoint (ie, Source) to receive the data
+* Configure a Source to receive the data
 * Drop useless information from events
 * Filter unneccesary events
 * Encrypt PII in motion
-* Store required data in S3
+* Store required data in S3 by type

 ## Final Product